-The King’s College Chapel Choir is modeled on the chapel choirs of Cambridge and Oxford.
-It comprises 24 choristers who are selected through auditions, which are open to all students of the University of King’s College and Dalhousie University.
+The University of King’s College Chapel Choir comprises 24 choristers from the King’s College and Dalhousie University communities, many of whom are students receiving choral or organ scholarships.
 The choir’s primary function is to sing at the weekly Evensongs and Eucharists in the King’s College Chapel, as well as other major services throughout the academic year.
-Directed by Paul Halley since 2007, the choir now includes touring and recording among its activities.
-The choir is also known for its annual concert series, King’s at the Cathedral, which includes a For All The Saints programme, the December series of A King’s Christmas concerts, and performances of a Bach choral masterwork each spring.
+Directed by five-time Grammy winner Paul Halley since 2007, the choir now also includes touring and recording among its activities.
+The choir’s first commercially-available recording Let Us Keep the Feast: Music for the Church Year was released in December 2013 and received the Outstanding Choral Recording Award from Choral Canada.
+The choir has become well known for its concert series, King’s at the Cathedral, which includes a major performance for All Saints, a Christmas series, and a Bach masterwork each year.
+The choir’s performances have been frequently broadcast nationally across Canada on CBC Radio 2, and their concerts are consistently in CBC Music’s top picks of choral events to attend across Canada.

 The choir at King's has had a long history and was very active in the 1950s.
 In the early 1970s, Dr Robert Crouse put together a group of singers to lead the worship at the Thursday eucharists at King’s.
 Since that time, the choir has expanded its role, having sung under the direction of several notable conductors, including Helen Roby, David Buley, and Dr Walter Kemp.